Usha Kala Rai

-Usha Kala Rai (Nepali: उषाकला राई) is a Nepalese politician and member of the Koshi Provincial Assembly from CPN (Unified Marxist–Leninist) Party.
+Usha Kala Rai (उषाकला राई; born 13 August 1969) is a Nepalese politician and member of the Koshi Provincial Assembly from CPN (Unified Marxist–Leninist) Party.
 She has served as the Minister for Social Development of Koshi Province.
 Following the 2008 Constituent Assembly election, she was selected by CPN (UML) from the Proportional Representation quota to represent the party in the assembly.